 Hightower Advisors provides a range of financial services to clients, including financial planning and investment advisory services, offered through its individual investment practices that each have their own strategy and focus.

-Here is a full list of services that Hightower Advisors is capable of providing:
+Here is a full list of services that Hightower Advisors provides:

 - Investment advisory services